 One of my favorite winter activities on Long Island is going for a winter hike, especially after a snowfall.
 The parks look magical, and you don’t have to worry about many bugs bothering you.

 Some great parks to enjoy a winter hike include Hempstead Lake State Park, Hechsher Park, Sunken Meadow State Park, the Fire Island Lighthouse boardwalk, and Arthur J. Hendrickson Park.

 Visit Old Westbury Gardens Shimmering Solstice

 One of the most beautiful gardens on Long Island is also hosting beautiful holiday lights this year!
 The Shimmering Solstice event at the Old Westbury Gardens is an enchanting experience with beautiful lights that lead you through the Rose Garden, the Walled Garden, and more, with fun music and even a light show.

-The Shimmering Solstice will begin November 25th, 2022 – January 1st, 2023.
+The Shimmering Solstice should begin around mid to the end of November and run through December.
 Ticket prices depend on if you pick a specific date/time or want flexibility.
 You can find tickets and pricing on the Shimmering Solstice website here.

 Address: 71 Old Westbury Rd, Old Westbury, NY 11568

 Check Out the Huntington Holiday Spectacular